sekomer/ecclesiastes/Readme.md

 ### Options

-- -j, --jobs <JOBS> Number of threads to run in parallel.
+- `-j, --jobs <JOBS>` Number of threads to run in parallel.
 Defaults to 1024.
+- `-t, --timeout <TIMEOUT>` Timeout in milliseconds.
+Defaults to 1000.

 ### Arguments